The future of secure communications: device independence in quantum key distribution: Fully Device Independent Quantum Key Distribution (DI-QKD)

-We name CHSH$_2c$ protocol in Ref. \cite{Schwonnek2021} a variant of CHSH$_c$ protocol (\ref{sec:CHSHCprotocol} Ref. \cite{acin2007device}), because $x\in\{0,1\}$ with probability weight $p,1-p$ remains the same of CHSH protocol, but $y\in\{0,1,2,3\}$, with weight respectively $q p, q(1-p), (1-q)/2, (1-q)/2$, provides an extra Bob's choice that doubles the event to generate the raw key for $x=y=0,1$.
-This introduces an extra layer of security besides BI violation because Eve does not know the pair $(x,y)$ used to generate the key anymore.
+We name the CHSH$_{2e}$ protocol in Ref. \cite{Schwonnek2021} a variant of CHSH$_{p_g}$ protocol because it provides an extra Bob's choice that doubles the event to generate the raw key for $x=y=0,1$.

+\textbf{Protocol}. \textit{Data generation}.
+Alice selects $x\in\{0,1\}$ with probability weight $p,1-p$.
+The same of CHSH protocol, but Bob selects $y\in\{0,1,2,3\}$, with probability respectively $q p, q(1-p), (1-q)/2, (1-q)/2$.
+The extra Bob's choice doubles the event to generate the raw key for $x=y=0,1$.
+This enhances the security besides BI violation as decreases $p_g^M$, i.e. Eve does not even know the pair $(x,y)$ used to generate the key anymore.